kayahr/wastelib/doc/combat.md

 - when they do, their source groups are appended as separate combat groups in one shared combat side
 - those groups are not merged into one HP pool or one shared group size; they stay separate combat groups under the same side
+- each combat side also has a fixed combat-grid reference tile
 - a combat side has `7` group slots
 - a battle has at most `4` sides total
 - one of those sides is always the player-controlled side